gerdesi/LenovoIdeapad330s-14ikb-Hackintosh/README.md

 # Lenovo Ideapad 330s-14IKB Hackintosh
-Full guide to create a fully working Lenovo Ideapad 330s-14ikb Hackintosh
+Full guide to create a Lenovo Ideapad 330s-14ikb Hackintosh

 ### Feel free to help a broke student out at the bottom of the page. :)